 Make a small show for celebrations

-This is borrowing from fast casual and casual dining restaurants.
+This is borrowing from fast-casual and casual dining restaurants.
 Have the employees do something special for birthday celebrations.
 It doesn’t have to be much, but people will remember those little touches.

 Networking meetings are places where small business owners can get together and share their triumphs as well as make connections with other similar business leaders.
 These are held in small restaurants and QSRs across the country.
 If your lobby has a slow time and you have regular business clientele, consider hosting one to have your customers staying longer, while enjoying the meet-up.

-Keeping your guest comfortable can encourage them to stay longer and spend more.
+Keeping your guests comfortable can encourage them to stay longer and spend more.
 By showing you care by keeping a clean, quiet environment, with a few unique activities, you can set your restaurant apart from the average quick-service restaurant.

-BEAM interactive projector games is an award-winning interactive projection game system that instantly enhances the customer experience at your business with endless fun, excitement, entertainment and engagement.
+BEAM interactive projector games is an award-winning interactive projection game system that instantly enhances the customer experience at your business with endless fun, excitement, entertainment, and engagement.
 For more information about the BEAM system and how it can help improve your children’s play area, contact the BEAM Team today!